 Most people will notice relief from symptoms within 4–6 weeks of starting TRT.

-Weight loss and exercise can often increase testosterone levels.
+Weight loss and exercise can often increase testosterone levels naturally.

 While changes to the lifestyle and diet alone may not raise levels sufficiently, they can often help.

-It is important to keep in mind that men typically lose testosterone as they age, and the potential benefits of lifestyle changes also decrease over time.
+It is important to remember that males typically lose testosterone as they age, and the potential benefits of lifestyle changes also decrease over time.
 Exercise, for example, often shows more significant results in younger people.

-The American Urology Association report that low testosterone affects around 2 out of every 100 men.
-The risk increases with age, though most men naturally lose testosterone as they grow older.
+The American Urology Association reports that low testosterone affects around 2 in every 100 men.
+The risk increases with age, though most people naturally lose testosterone as they get older.